Toshizuno/zephttp/README.md

 import zephttp from 'zephttp';
 ```
 ## Initializing the interface.
-Create the interface by calling either the `createServer` method for an insecure server, or the `createSecureServer` method for a secure server.
+Create the interface by calling the `createServer` method.
+For a secure server define an options object with certificate and key information.
 ```js
 import fs from 'node:fs';
 import zephttp from 'zephttp';